Acupuncture, Moxibustion, Cupping

-This basic principle of Traditional Chinese Medicine (TCM) fascinates me every day anew.
+This basic principle of Chinese Medicine (CM) fascinates me every day anew.
 Therefore, it is my goal to always treat the whole person and not just the acute illness.

 Every disease is involved in the whole organism.
 It has taken an individual development.
 Physical, mental and spiritual processes in humans play a role.
 From the point of view of Chinese medicine, a wide variety of complaints are related and often have the same cause.